-The Weetwood Handicap is one of Australia’s oldest sprint handicaps, celebrating 125 years in 2015.
+The Weetwood Handicap is one of Australia’s oldest sprint handicaps, an event that is synonymous with Toowoomba.

-‘Weetwood’ was designed by prominent Toowoomba architect James Marks and built by Richard Godsall.
+“Weetwood House” was designed by prominent Toowoomba architect James Marks and was built by Richard Godsall.

-The first Weetwood Handicap was run in 1895 and won by Zulu and although the race is 125 years old, only four horses have won the Weetwood Handicap consecutively.
+The first official Weetwood Handicap was won by Zulu in 1895 and, although the race is well over a century in age, only four horses have won the Weetwood Handicap on consecutive occasions.

-The late Stathi Katsidis rode more Weetwood Handicap winners than any other jockey in this history of the race with five Weetwood wins to his name; Vacen Lee (2000), Startell (2001), Devil (2004) and Tellem (2005 and 2007).
+The late Stathi Katsidis rode more Weetwood Handicap winners than any other jockey in the history of the race, with five Weetwood wins to his name: Vacen Lee (2000), Startell (2001), Devil (2004) and Tellem (2005 and 2007).

 Toowoomba trainer Kevin Kemp has also been etched into the record books, equalling Bill Neilsen’s training feat of four Weetwood winners (Typhoon Red 2015, Startell 2001, Tellem 2005 & 2007).

 The 2017 Weetwood Handicap made the history books with the first-ever dead heat race.
 Jumbo Prince, trained by Michael Nolan, and Col ‘N’ Lil, trained by Ben Currie, thrilled the crowd with the nail-biting finish.